NicoloCavalli95horses/KMS-web-testing/02 Literature/papers/A snowballing literature study on test amplification.md

 ### Amplification by adding new tests as variants of existing ones

 > A test amplification technique AMPadd consists of creating new tests from existing ones to achieve a given engineering goal.
-The most commonly used engineering goal is to improve coverage according to a coverage criterion.
+The most commonly used engineering goal is to improve coverage

 Tests generated in this way are effective in achieving multiple engineering goals, such as:
-- improving code coverage,
+- improving code coverage
-- fault detection ability,
+- fault detection ability
 - debugging effectiveness

 **Challenges**: the number of added tests can sometimes be large, hence, filter the most useful tests is a challenge.
 The generalization of the methods is often limited.
 Some of the techniques used have known performance issues.